 Political Communication Concentration

-In a partnership with the Political Science Department of Shepherd University and the Stubblefield Institute, Shepherd now offers a political communication concentration.
+In a partnership with the Department of Political Science, Global Studies & Geography of Shepherd University and the Stubblefield Institute, Shepherd now offers a political communication concentration.
 The Political Communications Concentration is designed to provide students with an in-depth understanding of both political institutions and processes and communication theory and techniques.
 This program prepares undergraduates to become policy advocates, campaign executives, public relations officers, political consultants and other political professionals whose work is to create, shape, and distribute messages that influence the political process.
 With the proximity to Washington D.C. students will have the opportunities to have access to accomplished practitioners, a wide array of internship opportunities and produces many after graduation opportunities for career development.
 Shepherd is proud to be one of less than a dozen universities that offer a political communication concentration.
 Scholarships are available to incoming political communication concentration students.

 A Championship Debate Team